ojo/ios/README.md

 1. open `ojo.xcworkspace`
 1. Build!

-or simply run `make dependencies` and open the workspace

-#### optional

-If you don't have Cocoapods installed and you're familiar with Ruby, you can use Bundler to install it.
+Optionally, if you don't yet have Cocoapods installed and you're familiar with Ruby, you can use Bundler to install it.
 Instead of running `pod install`, you run `bundle install` and then `bundle exec pod install`.
+For this workflow, you can use the Makefile.
+Just run `make dependencies` and open the workspace.